kusflo/PrestaShopWebService/README.md

 Write the webservice parameters of your store in the file config.inc_default.php and rename it to config.inc.php

 # Description
-This library allows you to download data from our prestashop store in a simple way.
+This library allows you to download data from the prestashop store in a simple way.
+The data is transformed to an associative array.

 # Installation
 composer require kusflo/prestashop-webservice